-Dhurrin is hydrolysed to yield equal parts of hydrocyanic acid (HCN, cyanide or prussic acid) and p-hydroxylbenzaldehyde (Doggett 1988).
-Hydrolysis of dhurrin happens when plant tissues are disrupted, as dhurrin and hydrolytic enzymes are stored in different cell compartments (Kojima et al. 1979; Thayer & Conn 1981).
-The greatest risk of stock poisoning by cyanide is from young plants or new growth, particularly in stressed or damaged plants (Purseglove 1972; Doggett 1988; QDAF 2013).
-The risk of poisoning is low when animals feed on flowering and seeding plants or silage (QDAF 2013).
-Grain and sweet sorghums have higher levels of dhurrin than forage sorghums (QDAF 2013).
+Sorghum produces the cyanogenic glycoside dhurrin.
+Dhurrin concentrations vary in different above ground tissues and are affected by environmental conditions (Doggett, 1988).
+Dhurrin is hydrolysed to yield equal parts of hydrocyanic acid (HCN, cyanide or prussic acid) and p-hydroxylbenzaldehyde (Doggett, 1988).
+Hydrolysis of dhurrin happens when plant tissues are disrupted, as dhurrin and hydrolytic enzymes are stored in different cell compartments (Kojima et al., 1979; Thayer and Conn, 1981; Business Queensland, 2018a).
+The greatest risk of stock poisoning by cyanide is from young plants or new growth, particularly in stressed or damaged plants (Purseglove, 1972; Doggett, 1988).
+The risk of poisoning is low when animals feed on flowering and seeding plants or silage (Business Queensland, 2018a).
+Grain and sweet sorghums have higher levels of dhurrin than forage sorghums (Business Queensland, 2018a).

-Sorghum seeds contain trace amounts of dhurrin (1 - 29 ppm), whereas sprouts of the same seeds grown for 3 days in the dark at 30°C contain 258 - 1030 ppm of dry weight (Panasiuk & Bills 1984).
-Drying and grinding of sprouts to produce a meal does not reduce the potential HCN content and the amount of HCN obtained from sprouts grown from 100 g of seed (61.3 mg) exceeds the average fatal dose for an adult (Panasiuk & Bills 1984).
+Sorghum seeds contain trace amounts of dhurrin (1 - 29 ppm), whereas sprouts of the same seeds grown for three days in the dark at 30°C contain 258 - 1030 ppm of dry weight (Panasiuk and Bills, 1984).
+Drying and grinding of sprouts to produce a meal does not reduce the HCN content and the amount of HCN obtained from sprouts grown from 100 g of seed (61.3 mg) exceeds the average fatal dose for an adult (Panasiuk and Bills, 1984).

 Farm workers have been overcome by cyanide fumes in large industrial scale sorghum silage operations.
-The LC50 in gaseous form is $100 - 300 \mu g/g$ , with death occurring in less than 1 h.
+The LD{50} in gaseous form is 100 - 300 μg/g, with death occurring in less than 1 h.